GMM is Inadmissible Under Weak Identification: Setting

 \paragraph{Special Case: Finite $\Theta$}

-For our second special case we consider a potentially nonlinear moment condition $\phi(X_i,\theta)$ but restrict the structural parameter space to contain only a finite number of points, $\Theta=\{\theta_1,...,\theta_{s}\}$.
+For our second special case we consider a potentially nonlinear moment condition $\phi(X_i,\theta)$ but restrict the structural parameter space to contain a finite, but potentially very large, number of points $\Theta=\{\theta_1,...,\theta_{s}\}$.
 While theoretical models in economics are typically written using continuous parameterizations, computational implementation is limited by machine precision, so the case with a finite parameter space $\Theta$ is arguably a better description of empirical practice.